slobkerCC/Code-Cube-Docs/docs/tag-monitor/error-monitoring-client-side.md

-# Google Tag Manager Client-Side: Configuring Tag Monitor
+# Setting up the Tag Monitor: client-side Google Tag Manager

 This guide will walk you through the steps to set up the Tag Monitor for your Google Tag Manager client-side container.
 Make sure to finalize the configuration on step **product settings** on the Tag Monitor [configuration page](https://portal.code-cube.io/tag_monitor_config) first, before starting on these steps.